Thursday, June 24, 2021

 Step Lights & More

-The most important outdoor lighting for a deck is lighting steps and other areas that may pose a risk in the dark.
-There are lots of ways to decrease that risk.
-Deck lighting can be mounted to the sides of railing or posts.
+The most important outdoor lighting for a deck is lighting areas that may pose a risk in the dark.
+Lots of ways exist to decrease that risk.
+You can mount deck lighting to the sides of railing or posts.
 Add post cap lights on top of your deck posts or fence posts.

 Light up steps and stairs with lights on the stair risers.
 These come with louvers so you can direct light downward and keep it out of the eyes.